lpewton/stock-controller/README.md

 ### In the Heroku app:
 1. Create a new Heroku app
 2. In config vars, add the following variables:
-- SECRET_KEY: Insert secret key here
+- SECRET_KEY: Insert your secret key here
 - PORT: 8000
 - CLOUDINARY_URL: API environment variable
-- DATABASE_URL: value supplied by Heroku
+- DATABASE_URL: value supplied by SQL
-- DEBUG_COLLECTSTATIC: 1

 ### In the app:
 1. Create an env.py file in the root directory